-In 1969 I was a typical 16 year old of the era.
+In 1969 I was a typical sixteen year old of the era.
 Tall, skinny, waist-length straight hair, I wanted to be flamboyant and shocking.
 My boyfriend was in Viet Nam.
 His brother Chuck was my best friend.
-Chuck and I wanted to join in a Viet Nam Memorial Day Protest Rally that was taking place in a neighboring city.
-I thought I was so clever as I worked diligently making the protest sign that I would carry that said “Fighting for Peace is Like F*cking for Virginity.”
+Chuck and I wanted to join in a Viet Nam Memorial Day Protest Rally that was taking place in Tampa, a neighboring city.
+I thought I was so clever as I worked diligently making the sign I would carry.
+It said, “Fighting for Peace is Like F*cking for Virginity.”

-We lived on what they called “The Pink Streets” in St. Petersburg, FL.
-A few blocks from Tampa Bay in an exclusive and secluded area with moss covered trees and Southern tranquil gentility.
-St. Petersburg had a saying, “People retire to Miami and their parents live in St. Petersburg.”
+We lived on “The Pink Streets” in St. Petersburg, FL.
+A few blocks from Tampa Bay in an exclusive and secluded area with moss covered trees and tranquil Southern gentility.
+St. Petersburg had a saying: “People retire to Miami and their parents live in St. Petersburg.”
 So you didn’t do things like protest the war because even a protest could produce the onset of heart attacks.
-And back then, 60 was REALLY old, and I was just beginning to live.
+And back then, sixty was REALLY old, and I was just beginning to live.

-Thrilled with my wit and the shock value of my finished product, I proudly took my sign in to show my father and Chuck.
-Stupefied, my father stood up and removed it from my hand.
+Thrilled with my wit and the shock value of my finished product, I proudly took my sign to show my father and Chuck.
+Stupefied, my father approached and removed it from my hand.

-Without saying a word, he walked out of the back door and headed purposefully down the street.
-I watched as he walked steadily toward the water with my clever work of art.
-At first angry, then stunned, in quiet amazement I watched as he threw my masterpiece into Tampa Bay.
-After standing silently for several minutes, he turned and walked calmly home.
-Never previously having exchanged a cross word with my father, I was blindsided that he would have done something like that, but duly chastised with his silent fury.
+Without saying a word, he walked out the back door and headed purposefully down the street.
+I followed as he marched steadily toward the water with my clever work of art.
+At first angry, then stunned, I watched in quiet amazement as he threw my masterpiece into Tampa Bay.
+After standing silently for several minutes, he walked calmly home.
+Never previously having exchanged a cross word with him, I was blindsided by his actions, but truly and duly chastised with his silent fury.

 Chuck and I didn’t attend the Protest Rally that day.
-Without saying a single word, my father had spoken volumes to me about the subtleties of perception.
-With maturity I realize that you don’t need words to teach a lesson, and that the realities of war and youthful idealism cannot always be bound together to make truth.
+Without saying a word, my father had spoken volumes about the subtleties of perception.
+With maturity I realize you don’t need words to teach a lesson, and the realities of war and youthful idealism cannot always be bound together to make truth.